Holistic Healing for the Anxious Christian

 11 Healing Steps to Heal or Manage GAD

-They may use homeopathy, herbs, nutrients, acupuncture, etc. A holistic doctor may be a chiropractor with special training, a naturopath, homeopathy or a functional medical doctor.
+Your holistic doctor may use homeopathy, herbs, nutrients, acupuncture, etc. A holistic doctor may be a chiropractor with special training, a naturopath, homeopathic doc, or a functional medical doctor.

 When you have anxiety, it causes all sorts of problems with your adrenals and hormones.
 That is why seeing a holistic doc is beneficial.
 They can help all parts of your body heal.